Cain and Mabel: Production and reception

 Marion Davies, whose acting career was supported by her lover William Randolph Hearst, left Metro-Goldwyn-Mayer after she failed to receive parts in The Barretts of Wimpole Street and Marie Antoinette.
 She gained a contract with Warner Bros.
 Pictures which started with Page Miss Glory and Hearts Divided.

 Shooting on Cain and Mabel was delayed because the part of the leading man, which eventually went to Clark Gable, had not yet been cast.
-Hearst convinced Warner Bros. studio head Jack L. Warner, an old friend, to get Gable from MGM as Davies' co-star.
-Hearst wielded considerable influence on the production: he also rejected Dick Powell for the part which went to Robert Paige – billed here as "David Carlyle" – apparently because he was jealous, as he perceived that Davies found Powell attractive.
+Hearst persuaded Warner Bros. studio head Jack L. Warner, an old friend, to get Gable from MGM as Davies' co-star.
+Hearst wielded considerable influence on the production: he also rejected Dick Powell for the part which went to Robert Paige – billed here as "David Carlyle" – apparently because he was jealous.
+He perceived that Davies found Powell attractive.

 The film was shot on Stage 16 at the Warner lot, which was the standard 45 feet tall, but Davies wanted the set to be larger, so she called Warner and requested that they raise the roof of the sound stage.
 Warner refused until Davies called Hearst and convinced Warner to sign onto the idea, but only if Hearst paid for the renovation.
 Due to the shooting schedule, they could not do it the standard way and rip the roof off and build up.
 Instead, they got several hundred workers and hand jacks and surrounded the building with four large bass drums on each corner.
 Then the drum would be hit, and the workers would crank in unison.
 Once the building was a foot off the ground railroad ties were placed.
 Then they raised it another foot and crisscrossed the railroad ties.
 They continued with this until the sound stage was standing at its current height of 98 feet.
 Then the foundation and walls were quickly built, and the sound stage was available again.
 Stage 16 is now one of the tallest sound stages in North America.

 Reception

 The film was a box-office flop, with critics finding that Gable was miscast as a fighter.
 Paige stated that he "was absolutely crushed" by the poor reception to the film and stopped using Carlyle for credits.
-Davies only appeared in one other film, Ever Since Eve.
+Davies appeared in only one more film, Ever Since Eve.